 The small, tear-shaped Bled Island is essentially what makes Bled Lake so iconic and recognisable.
-The primary symbol being the chapel and bell tower of the unmistakeable Church of the Mother of God.
+The primary symbol is the chapel and bell tower of the unmistakable Church of the Mother of God.

 3. Getting to Bled Island in Winter